mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - for more details, see
   <https://code.visualstudio.com/docs/getstarted/keybindings>
   - see "'when' clause contexts"
-  - can have language specific key bindings by checking editorLangId in a when clause
+  - can have language-specific key bindings by checking editorLangId in a when clause
+  - can have OS-specific key bindings
+    - `"when": "isMac",`
+    - `"when": "isWindows",`
 - default function key mappings
   - the ones I find most useful are preceded by \*
   - \* F1 - Show All Commands (command palette)